Gustav & the Seasick Sailors

 Two at a Time

 In many ways, Guster typify US wet'n'windy indie (ha!), with their 'two acoustics and harmonies' approach.
 Of course, that can work brilliantly, but in Guster's case it all falls a bit flat, largely due to their insipid approach to the style and shoddy rhythm work, although it's better than many UK indie bands, to be fair.
-1995's Parachute was their debut and fails to hold my interest, I'm afraid.
-It's not all bad, but whiny vocals and limp musicianship do not a great album make.
-A certain Mike D. plays Chamberlin, with solo cellos on Dissolve, flutes on Cocoon and more cellos on Parachute, but nothing outstanding, to be honest.
+Their debut, 1995's Parachute, fails to hold my interest, I'm afraid; it's not all bad, but whiny vocals and limp musicianship do not a great album make.
+A certain Mike D. (Diamond) plays Chamberlin, with solo cellos on Dissolve, flutes (and mandolin?) on Cocoon and more cellos on Parachute, but nothing outstanding, to be honest.

 Eight years and three albums later, 2003's Keep it Together has more of a band feel, but isn't honestly any better than Parachute.
 The title of Red Oyster Cult made me smile, but has no obvious references to the band in question, either musically or lyrically.
-Ron Aniello plays Mellotron this time round, with near-inaudible flutes but perfectly audible strings on the title track and string and flute parts on the bonus track, Two At A Time.
+Ron Aniello plays Mellotron this time round, with near-inaudible flutes but perfectly audible strings on the title track and string and flute parts on the bonus track, Two At A Time, complete with 'tape choke' at the end.
 Nice, but inessential.
 The albums themselves are pretty inessential, too, unless bland US indie happens to be your thang.
 Not much tape-replay work, either, so nothing to get excited about here.
-Move along.
+Move along, move along...

 Soy (2001, 37.09) **½/T